ombori/grid-docs/session-manager/main-functions.md

 const instance = getInstance();
 ```

-This will return the instance object of the session, it will contain the properties listed below.
+This will return the instance object of the session.
+You should call this method after initiating the session manager.

 ### Returns

-These are the instance properties:
+These are the instance properties that are returned from the `getInstance()` method.

 | Key                 | Type   | Description                                                                                   |
 | ------------------- | ------ | --------------------------------------------------------------------------------------------- |